DNSGeek/C64IDE-OpenSource/README.md

 ## Requirements

-- macOS (built with Cocoa, AppKit, and SwiftUI).
+- macOS 13.3 or later (built with Cocoa, AppKit, and SwiftUI).
 - The [`cc65`](https://cc65.github.io/) toolchain (`ca65` / `ld65`) for
   assembling and linking.
 - One or more of the supported emulators or hardware devices to run your